yogesh2k21/RapidFire-Backend/README.md

 ## Hosting & Deployment ☁️

-This IQ Tester platform's backend has been hosted on Amazon EC2 as part of my journey to learn about AWS and containerized using Docker.
+This RapidFire platform's backend has been hosted on Amazon EC2 as part of my journey to learn about AWS and containerized using Docker.
 By using Docker, the application has been packaged into a container that can be easily moved between development, testing, and production environments.
 AWS provides a wide range of cloud computing services, and hosting this application on EC2 has been a great opportunity to dive deeper into the platform.
 By hosting on EC2, I was able to gain hands-on experience with cloud computing and improve my skills in this area.

 ## END

-Thank you for taking the time to review this IQ Tester platform project.
+Thank you for taking the time to review this RapidFire platform project.
 Your feedback and support are greatly appreciated.
 If you have any questions or comments, please feel free to reach out.